 Workbook for Radiation Protection in Medical Radiography, 9th Edition

-Reinforce your understanding of radiation physics and radiation protection with this practical workbook!
+Reinforce student understanding of radiation physics and radiation protection with this practical workbook!
 Corresponding to the chapters in Statkiewicz Sherer’s Radiation Protection in Medical Radiography, 9th Edition, this study tool provides a clear, comprehensive review of all the material included in the textbook.
-Practical exercises help you apply your knowledge to the practice setting.
-With review questions reflecting ARRT and ASRT content outlines, this workbook helps you prepare for success on the ARRT certification examination.
+Practical exercises help students apply their knowledge to the practice setting.
+With review questions reflecting ARRT and ASRT curriculum guidelines, this workbook also helps students prepare for success on the ARRT certification examination.